SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 ### Example questions

 These are starting points.
-You are not limited to these — ask anything related to hospital supply chain operations.
+You are not limited to these, ask anything related to hospital supply chain operations.

 **Inventory & Stockouts**
 - Which items will run out before their vendor can restock them?